-If you have previous experience in a language, you can take our Online Placement Exams (Readiness Tests) in French, German, or Spanish to determine the appropriate Illinois State course level for you.
+If you have previous experience in a language offered at Illinois State, you can take our Online Placement Exams (Readiness Tests) in French, German, or Spanish to determine the appropriate Illinois State course level for you.

 Your score on this test will help you to make a more informed decision about which course to start with at Illinois State.
 It does not confer any course credit or grade, and it will not serve to block or permit your enrollment in a given course.

-For more information or for other languages, contact Academic Advisor Laura Edwards.
+For more information or for placement advice about other ISU-offered languages that do not have placement tests, contact Academic Advisor Laura Edwards.

 Students who come in with strong oral skills in Spanish can receive credit for SPA 214 by taking an Oral Proficiency Exam with one of our faculty.